-This document is titled Statement of Investment Policies, Standards and Procedures (SIPSP) and is dated 01 July 2015.
+This document is titled Statement of Investment Policies, Standards and Procedures (SIPSP) and is dated 1 September 2016 and supersedes all previous versions.
 An electronic copy is available via website www.gsfa.co.nz.

 This document is the intellectual property of the Government Superannuation Fund Authority (the Authority).
 You must not use or disseminate any of the information contained in it without the prior written consent of the Authority.